 - Do not fly in the vicinity of an area where emergency response efforts are underway

 Flying a drone for recreational purposes only means that you cannot sell your videos or get paid to capture video footage with your aircraft.
-Also remember that you ought to keep the drone in your line of sight.
-A special certification is required if you want to fly your drone to a long distance.
+Also, remember that you ought to keep the drone in your line of sight.
+A special certification is required if you want to fly your drone a long distance.
+Furthermore, drone regulations must be followed.

-Now, let us move onto the rules that have been formulated for the commercial pilots.
+Now, let us move onto the rules that have been formulated for commercial pilots.

 Professional or advanced flying